project-chip/connectedhomeip/docs/guides/nxp/nxp_rw61x_ota_software_update.md

 sub-section, replacing the "--version "1.0"" argument with "--version "2.0"" (recent version of the update), without arguments "--pad" "--confirm" when running `imgtool` script during OTA Update Image generation.

+Note : When building the update image, the build arguments nxp_software_version=2 nxp_sofware_version_string=\"2.0\" can be added to the gn gen command in order to specify the upgraded version.

 When the signed binary of the update is generated, the file should be converted into OTA format.
 To do so, the ota_image_tool is provided in the repo and can be